gitclone-url/TrebleDroid/README.md

   by this change
 * `[userfriendly]` This commit is NOT used for hardware support, but to make the rom more user friendly

+•Credits (Without This people maybe we couldn't make it)